Saynka/bus-mall/user_stories.md/user_stories.md

 2. i would like the images to not show up more then 1 time while cycling threw them. and when i reach the end of the images be shown that i have run out of images.....

-response: make a javascript deck of cards essentally that
+response: make a javascript deck of cards essentally that filter out pictures that iv seen already

-3.
+* user 3

+3. i would like to see a chart or a graph of some kind or maybe people voting  and see the results so we can kind of filter out the things people are not that iterested in .

+response: i have created a list of 3 images that a user can vote on and a chart to show the results to help narrow this down.